kingparra/hpfp/08_-_recursion/notes.rst

   computations can be described by a finite recursive program, even if this program contains no explicit repetitions."

-  ~ Niklaus Wirth.
-"Algorithms + Data Structures = Programs"
+  ~ Niklaus Wirth. `Algorithms + Data Structures = Programs <https://archive.org/
+  details/algorithmsdatast00wirt/mode/2up>`_.
+ISBN-13: 978-0130224187.

   "Recursion is the root of computation since it trades description for time."

-  ~ Alan Perlis
+  ~ Alan Perlis. `Epigrams on Programming <http://pu.inf.uni-tuebingen.de/users/klaeren/epigrams.html>`_.

 8.1 Recursion